Royal Bank of Canada Boosts Fiserv (NYSE:FI) Price Target to $180.00

-Fiserv (NYSE:FI – Get Free Report) had its price objective increased by stock analysts at Royal Bank of Canada from $158.00 to $180.00 in a research report issued to clients and investors on Wednesday, Benzinga reports.
-The brokerage presently has an “outperform” rating on the business services provider’s stock.
-Royal Bank of Canada’s price target indicates a potential upside of 18.11% from the company’s current price.
+Fiserv (NYSE:FI – Free Report) had its price target boosted by Royal Bank of Canada from $158.00 to $180.00 in a research report sent to investors on Wednesday morning, Benzinga reports.
+They currently have an outperform rating on the business services provider’s stock.

 Fiserv Price Performance

-Fiserv (NYSE:FI – Get Free Report) last posted its quarterly earnings data on Tuesday, April 23rd.
-The business services provider reported $1.88 earnings per share for the quarter, beating the consensus estimate of $1.77 by $0.11.
-The firm had revenue of $4.88 billion during the quarter, compared to analysts’ expectations of $4.57 billion.
-Fiserv had a net margin of 16.07% and a return on equity of 15.16%.
-The company’s quarterly revenue was up 7.4% compared to the same quarter last year.
-During the same quarter last year, the company posted $1.58 EPS.
-On average, research analysts predict that Fiserv will post 8.63 earnings per share for the current year.
+Fiserv (NYSE:FI – Get Free Report) last posted its earnings results on Tuesday, April 23rd.
+The business services provider reported $1.88 EPS for the quarter, beating analysts’ consensus estimates of $1.77 by $0.11.
+Fiserv had a return on equity of 15.73% and a net margin of 16.68%.
+The company had revenue of $4.88 billion for the quarter, compared to the consensus estimate of $4.57 billion.
+During the same quarter in the previous year, the business earned $1.58 earnings per share.
+The company’s revenue for the quarter was up 7.4% on a year-over-year basis.
+Equities analysts expect that Fiserv will post 8.69 EPS for the current year.

-In other news, COO Guy Chiarello sold 24,000 shares of Fiserv stock in a transaction that occurred on Friday, March 15th.
-The stock was sold at an average price of $149.53, for a total value of $3,588,720.00.
-Following the completion of the transaction, the chief operating officer now owns 163,699 shares in the company, valued at approximately $24,477,911.47.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-In the last 90 days, insiders have sold 111,575 shares of company stock valued at $17,022,387.
-0.75% of the stock is owned by company insiders.
+In other news, COO Guy Chiarello sold 63,646 shares of the company’s stock in a transaction dated Wednesday, March 20th.
+The stock was sold at an average price of $154.00, for a total transaction of $9,801,484.00.
+Following the completion of the transaction, the chief operating officer now directly owns 163,699 shares of the company’s stock, valued at approximately $25,209,646.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In the last ninety days, insiders sold 111,575 shares of company stock valued at $17,022,387.
+0.75% of the stock is currently owned by corporate insiders.

 Fiserv, Inc, together with its subsidiaries, provides payments and financial services technology services in the United States, Europe, the Middle East and Africa, Latin America, the Asia-Pacific, and internationally.
 It operates through Merchant Acceptance, Financial Technology, and Payments and Network segments.